joelbarmettlerUZH/Spring_Boot_Demo/README.md

 }
 ```

-The semesterCosts field is marked as **@JsonIgnore** which implies that this value will be ignored when converting our Object instance to a Json representation - so we won't send this attribute to the user if he requests the object as a Json.
+The semesterCosts field is marked as **@JsonIgnore** which implies that this value will be ignored when converting our Object instance to a JSON representation - so we won't send this attribute to the user if he requests the object as a JSON.

 Let's quickly define the University Repository as well.